trupples/adi-documentation/docs/solutions/reference-designs/eval-isomax/hardware_guide/index.rst

 Follow these steps if :adi:`SDP-K1` is used as the main controller board:

 #.
 Connect the SDP-K1 microcontroller board to the host PC using a USB cable.
 #.
-Locate the firmware HEX file to be programmed on the MCU board in the
+Locate the firmware .hex file to be programmed on the MCU board in the
    installation folder of the BMS Browser GUI Broadmarket.
    Location: **C:\\Analog Devices\\BMS_Browser_GUI_Broadmarket-Rel2.0.0\\USB_TO_SPI_Firmware**
 #.
 Drag and drop the **SDP_K1_PyBMS_USB_TO_SPI_Bytes_Debug_USB_Port.hex** file